A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics

-The Hurewicz-type theorem that we will prove in section 4 will be stated using the definition for free actions.
+The Hurewicz-type theorem that we will prove in section \ref{product theorem} will be stated using the definition for free actions.
 Note, however, that by the definition for non-free actions, any action with infinite stabilizers will be infinite dimensional.
 Since the two definitions are equivalent for an action with uniformly-finite stabilizers, and actions with uniformly-finite stabilizers can easily be related to free actions by ignoring some torsion elements, we do not really lose anything by restricting our attention in this way.
-From now on we will only use the definition for free actions and will not mention the other definition again until section 6. } \normalfont For actions on totally disconnected spaces, we can equivalently require the covers to be clopen, as shown below.
+From now on we will only use the definition for free actions aside from a brief mention of the general definition in section \ref{odometers and box spaces}. } \normalfont For actions on totally disconnected spaces, we can equivalently require the covers to be clopen, as shown below.